Kara Goucher: Post-running career

 In 2014, Goucher joined the women-run running clothing company Oiselle.

-Since retiring from professional competitive running, Goucher has worked as a commentator, including at both the 2021 Tokyo Summer Olympics and 2024 Paris Summer Olympics.
+Since retiring from professional competitive running, Goucher has worked as a commentator for NBC Sports, including at both the 2021 Tokyo Summer Olympics and 2024 Paris Summer Olympics.

-In January 2023, Goucher began a podcast called "Nobody Asked Us" with fellow runner Des Linden.
-In the podcast, Goucher and Linden discuss a wide range of topics related to running and elite running performances.
-The first three episodes were released on January 11 2023.
-With season 2 debuting on January 2nd 2024 and season 3 debuting on January 14th 2025.
+In January 2023, Goucher began a podcast called Nobody Asked Us with fellow runner Des Linden.
+The two discuss a wide range of topics related to running and elite running performances.
+The first three episodes were released on January 11, 2023.
+Season 2 debuted on January 2, 2024, and Season 3 debuted on January 14, 2025.

-On March 14, 2023, Goucher released her book, "The Longest Race: Inside the Secret World of Abuse, Doping and Deception on Nike's Elite Running Team", co-written with Mary Pilon.
-The book reached number 4 on the New York Times Bestseller's list.
+On March 14, 2023, Goucher released her book, The Longest Race: Inside the Secret World of Abuse, Doping and Deception on Nike's Elite Running Team, co-written with Mary Pilon.
+It reached number 4 on the New York Times bestsellers list.